hackclub/hackclub/workshops/beatmaker/README.md

 margin: 10px  0;

+// The box-shadow property is used to cast one or more drop shadows to an element.
+Each shadow is defined by one to five components: a horizontal offset value, a vertical offset value, an optional blur radius, an optional spread radius, and an optional color.

 box-shadow: 0  8px  6px  -6px  black;

 background-color: #444;

 display: flex;

+// Here like above, we justify our content and this time to the center.

 justify-content: center;

+// The align-items property sets the align-self value on all direct children as a group

 align-items: center;

 font-size: 20px;

+// We are changing the color of our individual pad and in this case, instead of using hex values or a normal color name we use rgb()

+// The rgb() function define colors using the Red-green-blue (RGB) model.
+An RGB color value is specified with: rgb(red, green, blue).
+Each parameter defines the intensity of that color and can be an integer between 0 and 255 or a percentage value (from 0% to 100%).

 color: rgba(255, 255, 255, 0.4);

+// user-select property specifies whether the text of an element can be selected.
+In web browsers, if you double-click on some text it will be selected/highlighted.
+This property can be used to prevent this.

 user-select: none;

+// The border  property sets the border around an HTML element, meaning all four borders (top, right, bottom and left).

+// Here we are giving our individual pads a 4px border that is solid.

 border: 4px solid;